andrewwjensen/class_invoices/README.md

+# Class Invoices

-# Application to read a CSV file of class registrations and generate family invoices.
+This is an application to read a CSV file of class registrations and generate family invoices.

-Written for Python 3 only (not compatible with Python 2), uses WxPython and Qt, with installer created with PyInstaller.
+It is compatible with Python 3+ only (not compatible with Python 2.x).
+It uses WxPython, with installer created by PyInstaller.

-Additional installation required on Ubuntu:
+### Ubuntu Prerequisites

-* Run `bash install-prerequisites.sh` to install these system packages:
+Run `bash install-prerequisites.sh` to install these Ubuntu system packages:
   * freeglut3
   * freeglut3-dev
   * libgstreamer-plugins-base1.0-dev